 Hudud is plural of the word “hadd” which means “limit, boundary”.
 The punishments for fornication, theft, slandering a chaste woman (kazf) and terror (including brigandage and armed seizure) are included in the boundary punishments.
 They are called “boundary punishments” because they have clearly specified limits set by God in the Qur’an.

 Tazir (or ta’zir, Arabic تعزير) refers to punishments for offenses at the discretion of the judge or ruler of the state.
-Ta’zir refers to punishments of other offenses for which no punishment is specified in the Qur’an or the Hadith.
+Ta’zir refers to punishments of other offenses for which no punishment is specified in the Qur’an or the Hadith (words of Prophet Muhammad).

 Let us see the particular principle that God introduces for criminal law:

 “Whoever commits a misdeed shall not be requited except with its equivalent (mithl); but whoever acts righteously, whether male or female, while they are faithful—such shall enter the Garden, and they will be provided for therein without account.”
 (Al-Mu’min 40:40)

 “The recompense of an evil deed is an equivalent punishment appropriate for it.
 Whoever forgives and makes reconciliation, his reward is given by Allah.
 Indeed, He does not like the wrongdoers.”
 (Ash-Shura 42:40)

 Let us discuss the most wondered issues here:

 Qatl: Intentional Homicide – Qisas is the name of the punishment for intentional homicide: